marianalfr/contact-us-skylabers/README.md

 ### Getting started

 If you want to play around with our project, please visit [our Github repository](https://github.com/Adalab/contact-us-skylabers) to clone or download it.
 * To clone it: copy this [link](https://github.com/Adalab/contact-us-skylabers.git) and go to your terminal.
-Once in the terminal, navigate to the directory where you want to install it and use the command:
+Once on the terminal, navigate to the directory where you want to install it and use the command:

 ```$ git clone https://github.com/Adalab/contact-us-skylabers.git```